solottodev/solotto-lottery-dapp/STAGING_DEPLOYMENT_GUIDE.md

 **⚠️ IMPORTANT:**
 - **URL-encode special characters** in database password (`$` → `%24`, `@` → `%40`, `#` → `%23`)
 - Generate a NEW JWT_SECRET for staging (don't reuse production)
+- **Use YOUR Alchemy API key** - Get it from: [Alchemy Dashboard](https://dashboard.alchemy.com/) → Your App → API Key
+  - Copy the same key you're using in your local `apps/backend/.env` file
+  - The key should work with `https://solana-devnet.g.alchemy.com/v2/<YOUR_KEY>`
 - **NO operator wallet private key needed** - operator connects via Phantom wallet in frontend
 - Never commit secrets to Git
 - Do NOT add `?pgbouncer=true` to connection strings - it causes authentication issues